-Of the amount appropriated in FY 2024 under continuing resolutions,11 89 percent of funding will support grants and 11 percent will support General/Administration (G/A).
-The FY 2025 request will continue this consistent trend of maximizing funding towards grant awards.
+Of the amount appropriated in FY 2025, 88 percent of funding will support grants and 12 percent will support General/Administration (G/A).
+The FY 2026 request will continue this consistent trend of maximizing funding towards grant awards.
 During the fiscal year, SJI seeks opportunities to realign G/A funding towards grants whenever possible.
 Over the years, SJI has decreased costs by contracting with the General Services Administration for financial management and payroll services, and private firms for consulting and information technology support for day-to-day operations.
-SJI launched an online Grant Management System in 2020 which provides applicants and grantees a portal to apply for, and manage their grants.
-GMS has not only been overwhelmingly popular with applicants and grantees, but has also reduced the need for physical files and storage internally at SJI.
 SJI also relocated in its headquarters in FY 2021, reducing rent costs by approximately one-half.